 How Information Brokers Use Social Engineering

-In the book Information Risk and Security: Preventing and Investigating Workplace Computer Crime, the author provides an example of Courting“Information brokers and other determined social engineers often use a technique known as courting.
+The following excerpt from the book, Information Risk and Security: Preventing and Investigating Workplace Computer Crime, provides an example of the tactic known as courting.
+“Information brokers and other determined social engineers often use a technique known as courting.
 Seemingly random or chance meetings that build a rapport and a level of trust between the social engineer and the target.
-Over time a relationship is built and subtly pressure is applied and information gathered.”
+Over time a relationship is built and subtly pressure is applied, and information gathered.”